jukkaha/copilot-advanced-exercises/README.md

         * o3/04 mini
     3. Pay attention to the proactive and interactive nature of the Agent mode:
         * Agent mode uses the search index to search relevant content from the workspace
-        * If it needs to use a tool, it asks for the permission from the user
+        * If it needs to use a tool or run something in the terminal, it asks for the permission from the user
         * It notices if it produces compilation errrors and proposes fixes to them automatically
-        *
-    2.
+        * Dependeing on the situation, it could also modify or make additions to unit tests or even try to run them

 ### Debugging
 * **Purpose:**  If/when you run into problems while developng your application, use Copilot's features to debug your code and undertand error messagrs and stack traces.